tchigher/sliding-sheet/README.md

 #### Result:
 <img width="205px" alt="Example" src="assets/usage_example_bottom_sheet.gif"/>

-### ListViews and Columns

-The children of a `SlidingSheet` are not allowed to have an inifinite height.
-Therefore when using a `Column` as a child of a `SlidingSheet`, make sure to set the `mainAxisSize` to `MainAxisSize.min`.
-Similarly when using a `ListView`, make sure to set `shrinkWrap` to `true` and `physics` to `NeverScrollableScrollPhysics`.

 ### Snapping

-A `SlidingSheet` can snap to multiple extents.
-You can customize the snapping behavior by passing an instance of `SnapBehavior` to the `SlidingSheet`.
+A `SlidingSheet` can snap to multiple extents or to no at all.
+You can customize the snapping behavior by passing an instance of `SnapSpec` to the `SlidingSheet`.

  Parameter | Description
 --- | ---